kbparagua/js-crash-course/02_closures.md

 ## Linked Environments

-When a function is declared inside another function, the inner function will store a reference of the containing function's environment.
+When a function is declared inside another function, the inner function will reference both the function and the containing function's environment.

 ```js
 function outside(o){